Juanfran (footballer, born 1985): Senior

 Juanfran made his full side debut on 26 May 2012, playing the entire match in a 2–0 friendly win with Serbia in St. Gallen, as a right-back.
 He was selected by manager Vicente del Bosque for his squad for UEFA Euro 2012, being an unused player as Spain won the tournament in Poland and Ukraine.

-On 16 November 2013, Juanfran scored his first international goal, playing the entire 2–1 friendly victory in Equatorial Guinea.
+On 16 November 2013, Juanfran scored his only goal, playing the entire 2–1 friendly victory in Equatorial Guinea.
 However, this match was ruled invalid by FIFA as they had not been notified early enough that the referee would be from Equatorial Guinea.

 Juanfran was named in Spain's 30-man provisional squad for the 2014 FIFA World Cup, and was also included in the final list.
 With the country already eliminated, he made his tournament debut in the last group game against Australia, playing the whole 90 minutes and assisting David Villa for the first goal of a 3–0 win.

 Juanfran featured in the roster for Euro 2016, where he played all of his team's four games.
 After two years in the international wilderness, in October 2018 the 33-year-old stated that he was still available for selection by the national side.